Katia-Toboleva/react-redux-weather-app/README.md

-## Weather App built with React-Redux and geolocation
+## Weather App built with React-Redux and geolocation.

 ### Description:
 The app provides you with current weather in any location around the globe.
 It shows the temperature and weather conditions in the searched location.
 You can also switch between °C and °F. The background of the app changes according to the weather conditions.